‘Most Admired for HR’ Leaders Speak Out

 As a “storytelling organization”—through its movie, television, theme-park and other divisions—Disney knows it can’t tell great stories to a wide audience if the company itself isn’t diverse, said Parker.
 “The work of diversity is critical.
 The Disney Co. cannot do what it’s supposed to do for its shareholders without a diverse group of employees,” she said.

-“We’ve found, for example, that people with liberal-arts degrees make excellent investment bankers,” he said.
-“It’s important to identify the skills of candidates and get past the arrogance that says there’s only one model that succeeds.
-We need people to come to our team who will challenge and create tension because it works.”
+“We’ve found, for example, that people with liberal-arts degrees can make excellent investors,” he said.
+“It’s important to identify the skills of candidates and get past the mindset that says there’s only one model that succeeds.
+We need people to come to our team who will challenge us in new ways and create healthy tension, because it works.”

 Companies that want to continue succeeding must invest in their employees’ knowledge, even when it doesn’t have an immediate ROI to the workplace, said Parker.
 This is especially critical in the media industry, which has changed dramatically within the last few years, she said.